Skip to the content

 Blue-green Algae (Cyanobacteria) and Microcystin

 Blue-green algae are cyanobacteria capable of producing microcystin toxins (accessible pdf) that are harmful to people and pets that come into contact with affected standing water.
-Blooms associated with elevated levels of toxic microcystins have been frequently observed in Lake Frank and Lake Needwood in Rock Creek Regional Park in late summer/early fall.
+Blooms associated with elevated levels of toxic microcystins have been frequently observed in Lake Frank and Lake Needwood in Rock Creek Regional Park in the summer and fall.
 Staff routinely inspect and monitor conditions, and signs are posted, and media advisories are circulated if potentially harmful levels are detected.

 Aquatic Nuisance Species